zerta92/crypto/README.md

 ### Build `truffle build` to build migration
 ### Migrate Local `truffle migrate --reset` to run migrations and deploy smart contracts to the local Ganache EVM
 ### Migrate to specific network `truffle migrate --network sepolia` to run migrations and deploy smart contracts to the Sepolia testnet
+### Migrate to specific network `truffle migrate --reset --network sepolia` This ensures a fresh migration and that Truffle updates the network information

 ## Truffle commands